huangxk23/huangxk23/README.md

 ### Hi there is huangxk23👋
 ---
-- 🔭 I’m currently working on computer graphics, game development and computer vision.
+- 🔭 I’m currently working on computer graphics and computer vision.
 - 🌱 I’m currently learning unreal engine and OpenGL.

 ---